 While Vizcaya actually has a village of historic buildings across the street from the house and gardens, it also takes a village of dedicated and experienced professionals to operate this complex estate and accredited museum.

 Executive Director Joel Hoffman is responsible for all aspects of Vizcaya’s operations and management.
 Prior to joining Vizcaya in 2004, Joel oversaw the vibrant educational programming at the Brooklyn Museum and was an associate director with a diverse portfolio at The Wolfsonian-Florida International University in Miami Beach.
 He holds a doctorate in art history from Yale University.
 Since 2011, Joel has served on the Board of Directors of the American Alliance of Museums.
-Within the director’s office, Human Resources and Special Projects Sandra Williams and Executive Assistant Nancy Meiman perform an array of administrative tasks for the entire organization.
-There are many different ways to structure a museum, and Vizcaya is split into four divisions, each led by a deputy director with specialized experience.
+Within the director’s office, Human Resources and Special Projects Manager Sandra Williams and Executive Assistant Nancy Meiman perform an array of administrative tasks for the entire organization.
+There are many different ways to structure a museum, and Vizcaya is split into six divisions, each led by a deputy director with specialized experience.

 Ann Henderson oversees The Advancement Team, which supports and enhances Vizcaya’s operations and preservation through relationship-building, fundraising, facility rentals and marketing.
 It includes Events Director Adrienne Kaiser, Grants Manager Gina Sacchetti, Major Gifts Officer Melanie Broeker, Membership Manager Jessica Casinelli, Marketing and Public Affairs Director Charlotte Donn, Special Events Coordinator Cammy Richards, Digital Communications Manager Alejandra Serna, and Advancement Programs Assistant Miriam Barcia.